Skip to main content

 Convex MCP

 Convex peers ship with built-in Model Context Protocol (MCP) servers, enabling AI agents and MCP-compatible tools to interact directly with the Convex network.
-Any peer with MCP enabled becomes a gateway for querying state, executing transactions, and managing digital assets — no custom integrations or centralised intermediaries required.
+Any peer with MCP enabled becomes a gateway for querying state, executing transactions, managing digital assets, and receiving real-time state change notifications — no custom integrations or centralised intermediaries required.

 Quick start